-As at December 31, 2018 2017
+As at December 31, 2019 2018

-Off-balance sheet items:
+Off-balance sheet item:

-Loan commitments (1) \$ 2,443 \$ 1,716
+Loan commitments \$ 2,175 \$ 2,443

-Guarantees 12

-Total off-balance sheet items \$ 2,443 \$ 1,728

-(1) Loan commitments include commitments to extend credit under commercial and multi-family residential mortgages and private debt securities not quoted in an active market.
+Loan commitments include commitments to extend credit under commercial and multi-family residential mortgages and private debt securities not quoted in an active market.
 Commitments on debt securities contain provisions that allow for withdrawal of the commitment if there is deterioration in the credit quality of the borrower.